anujshah108/mt-sinai-chat-prototype/README.md

 ---

-3. Then from the root directory of the app and in a different terminal
+3. Then from the root directory of the app and in a different terminal - cd into the app folder
-4. Please install all npm/node libraries
+4. Install all npm/node libraries
-4. Please cd into the app folder and run the start command
+4. Run the start command

 ```
 cd app/